richardschoen/howtostuff/nodejs20_register.md

 Not sure why, but I know how to make it work.

-## Create shortcut link to nodejs version of npm
+## Create shortcut link to nodejs20 version of npm
 Type the following to put the npm version shipped with nodejs20:
 ```
 ln -s /QOpenSys/pkgs/lib/nodejs20/bin/npm /QOpenSys/pkgs/bin/npm